List of architects: Mythological/fictional architects

 Several architects occur in worldwide mythology, including Daedalus, builder of the Labyrinth, in Greek myth.
 In the Bible, Nimrod is considered the creator of the Tower of Babel, and King Solomon built Solomon's Temple with the assistance of the architect Hiram.
-In Hinduism, the palaces of the gods were built by the architect and artisan Vivasvat.
+In Hinduism, the palaces of the gods were built by the architect and artisan Vishvakarma.
 Moreover, Indian epic Mahabharata cites amazing work by architect 'Maya.'

 Architects also occur in modern fiction.
 Examples include Howard Roark, protagonist in Ayn Rand's The Fountainhead; Bloody Stupid Johnson, a parody of Capability Brown who appears in Terry Pratchett's Discworld novels; and Slartibartfast, designer of planets in Douglas Adams's The Hitchhiker's Guide to the Galaxy.
 Basil Al Bayati's novel The Age of Metaphors on the theme of Metaphoric Architecture is also replete with fictional architects.
 The main characters of Sa'ad, Shiymaa and Sa'im are all architects, as are a number of others who appear throughout the book.